Department of Government Efficiency: Lawsuits

-The Trump administration is the subject of more than 200 lawsuits, many of them involving DOGE.
+As of April 2025, the Trump administration was the subject of more than 200 lawsuits, many of them involving DOGE.
 There are multiple lawsuits concerning the downsizing of federal organizations such as USAID, and privacy and security concerns related to the accessing of computer systems and records across the government.
+Multiple court cases found that DOGE's actions were illegal and were rebuked by federal judges who ordered that several actions be reversed or halted.
+(Note: In court cases, judges found many of DOGE's actions to be illegal and potentially unconstitutional.)
+Several judges issued temporary restraining orders preventing DOGE from accessing personal information from the Department of Education, Office of Personnel Management, and Treasury Department, stating they violated the Privacy Act of 1974.
+Others ordered that it must honor Freedom of Information Act requests, and delete data it collected from Social Security.
+Judge Theodore Chuang found its dismantling of USAID "likely violated the United States Constitution in multiple ways".
+In mid-2025, DOGE was granted access to Treasury payment system information, and the Supreme Court later exempted it from disclosure and granted it access to Social Security records in two subsequent rulings on the shadow docket along ideological lines.

 Judges and journalists have struggled to define DOGE; members of the Trump administration have given conflicting accounts of its authority and leadership.
 Trump has tried to exempt DOGE from disclosing its internal documentation.
 In court, DOGE has argued that it is not a government agency; a federal judge found that DOGE is indeed one.

 John Yoo has suggested that presenting Musk as a presidential advisor may provide him "legal insulation" over DOGE actions.
 Josh Blackman concurred: "So long as an actual government official is pushing the 'cancel' button, I don't know that Musk is holding any actual substantial authority."
 Judge Theodore D. Chuang still declared that Musk has "played a leading role" in actions taken by DOGE at USAID, by tweeting on February 2 and 3 about events for which there is a trace in the proper chain of command days later.